sqlxpert/backup-events-aws/README.md

 So, Paul decided to write a new solution from scratch, on his own behalf.
 The benefits?

-- One CloudFormation template replaces AWS's three templates.
-Advanced users can use the template to create a StackSet for deployment at scale.
+- One CloudFormation template replaces AWS's three separate templates.
-  Whether the current AWS account and region match the backup account and backup region determines which AWS resources are created, and what the source and target strings are.
+  Advanced users can create a StackSet for deployment at scale.
+Whether the current AWS account and region match the backup account and backup region determines backup source and target strings, and which resources to create.

-- On-demand backups are supported.
-AWS's solution depends on a copy step that can be included in backup plans but not in on-demand backup requests.
+- On-demand backups work, too.
+AWS's solution depends on a copy step available in backup plans but not on-demand backup requests.

 - Advanced users can provide a multi-region KMS key.
-For now, Paul is not publishing his test key definitions and key policies.
+(For now, Paul is not publishing his test key definitions and key policies.
 The risk that an LLM will treat a general example as specific, and that the security of some important system will be compromised, is too great.
-If you need help with multi-region, cross-account KMS encryption keys, least-privilege IAM policies, etc., contact Paul!
+If you need help with multi-region, cross-account KMS encryption keys, least-privilege IAM policies, etc., contact Paul!)

 - Object-oriented Python code interprets backup job completed events and copy job completed events.
 A superclass covers the many similarities and a